BodinoMing/ielts/speaking.md

 **What’s your hometown known for?**

-**reason**My hometown is known for its delicious food.
+known for its diverse wildlife

-**example**: Traditional meals in the region include stewed chicken and mushroom, and meat pie.
-You can find many small Chinese restaurants along the roads in almost all parts of Shenyang that serve a variety of dishes
+**reason**located near a large nature reserve that is home to many different species of animals.

+**example**: Some of the most commonly seen animals in the reserve are deer, foxes, and various species of birds.
+There are also occasional sightings of more elusive animals like bears and wolves.

 **Do you like your hometown?**